Welcome to our law office

 Litigation is a long process.
 Before we decide to pursue your claim, and even moreso after, there will be long periods when we are working on your case but you may not hear much from us.
 Though we may not yet have much to report, please do not hesitate to call at any time for an update.

 All people are equal before the law.
-A
+A good attorney is what makes a difference.

 Attorneys in practice since 1983